pardawa/BrainCap/README.md

 - diagoue_texts_301 contain about 16587831 lines - 166392849 words & 1799936480 characters
 # Data Dictionary
 Work in Progress
+# Addtional Comments/Thoughts
+Currently am working on EDA and slides.
+Once a notebook is completed, it will be added on to the repositry and this section will be updated on the next portion being worked on.
+A copy of a notebook to be posted, so can follow my own chain of thoughts
 # Citation
 Ryan Lowe, Nissan Pow, Iulian V. Serban and Joelle Pineau, "The Ubuntu Dialogue Corpus: A Large Dataset for Research in Unstructured Multi-Turn Dialogue Systems", SIGDial 2015.
 URL: http://www.sigdial.org/workshops/conference16/proceedings/pdf/SIGDIAL40.pdf